Mary Slessor: Missionary Work

 After only three more years, Slessor returned to Scotland on yet another health furlough.
 During the next three years, Slessor looked after her mother and sister (who had also fallen ill), and spoke at many churches, sharing stories from the Calabar area.

-Once this was over, Slessor returned to area further away from central Calabar, from the areas which had already eliminated the more heathen practices.
-She saved hundreds of twins out of the bush, where they had been left either to starve to death or be eaten by animals.
-She helped heal the sick and stopped the practice of determining guilt by making the suspects drink poison.
+Slessor then returned to an area farther away from central Calabar, from the areas which had already eliminated the more heathen practices.
+She saved hundreds of twins out of the bush, where they had been left either to starve to death or to be eaten by animals.
+She helped heal the sick and stop the practice of determining guilt by making the suspects drink poison.
 As a missionary, she went to other tribes, spreading the word of Jesus Christ.

 During this third mission to Calabar, Slessor received news that her mother and sister had died.
 She was overcome with loneliness, writing, "There is no one to write and tell my stories and nonsense to."
 She had also found a sense of independence, writing, "Heaven is now nearer to me than Britain, and no one will worry about me if I go up country."

 Slessor was a driving force behind the establishment of the Hope Waddell Training Institute in Calabar, which provided practical vocational training to Efiks.
 The superstitious threat against twins was not only in Calabar; but also spread to a town called Arochukwu on the far west of Calabar.
 The people of Calabar belong to the Efik tribe though the popular Arochukwu town is in the Igbo tribe's region.
 Both Calabar and Arochukwu share some common cultures and are in southeastern Nigeria, precisely Cross River State and Abia State respectively.